mkantrr/personal-turing-test-chatbot/README.md

 * Doing some schedule management on a schedule document to modify or add some events
 * Your own personal calculator!

-Another such example of another use case is making it solve a computational theory finite automata problem:
+Another such example of a use case is making it solve a computational theory finite automata problem:
 ```
 Your Question:  (What is your name?): Could you solve a finite automata for a word that ends in abc over a language {a, b, c}?
 Answer: Sure, let's design a finite automaton that accepts words ending in "abc" over the language {a, b, c}.